Oklahoma

 Solution

-- The pedestrian access balconies were finished with stone pavers supplied by Siplast, as was the sedum planted on the vegetated roof, which was a low-maintenance blend specifically developed to withstand weather conditions such as those in Oklahoma.
+The balconies were completed with stone pavers supplied by Siplast, while the vegetated roof featured a low-maintenance sedum blend specifically developed to help withstand Oklahoma’s harsh weather conditions. - Robust roofing for reliable protection

 Image Gallery